SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 _Soon this step will not be needed after we move the collection setup into a helm hook.
 Stay tuned._

+Next you'll need to set up the relevant [fields](https://help.sumologic.com/Manage/Fields) in the Sumo Logic UI.
+This is to ensure your logs will be tagged with the correct metadata.
+- cluster
+- container
+- deployment
+- host
+- namespace
+- node
+- pod
+- service

 ### How to install when no Prometheus exists

 To install the chart, first add the `sumologic` private repo: